elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- Monkeys frolicking around the Lion with a man's face.
+- Monkeys frolicking around the Lion with a human face.
 - Toussaint, Toussaint, the day of trials is here.

 ---